Marcelle Lender Dancing the Bolero in “Chilpéric” by Henri de Toulouse-Lautrec

-Marcelle Lender dancing the Bolero in “Chilpéric” by Henri de Toulouse-Lautrec depicts the artist’s favourite subject from the theatre, Marcelle Lender, the red-headed actress.
+Marcelle Lender Dancing the Bolero in “Chilpéric” by Henri de Toulouse-Lautrec depicts the artist’s favorite subject from the theatre, Marcelle Lender, the red-headed actress.
 Toulouse-Lautrec first encountered her when he began to attend the theatre regularly, in 1893.
-His infatuation with her peak when she starred in the revival of Hervé’s “Chilpéric”.
+His infatuation with her peak when she starred in the revival of Hervé’s “Chilpéric.”
 Toulouse-Lautrec visited this operetta over twenty times, arriving just in time to see Lender dance the bolero in the second act.
 This painting shows Lender performing a bolero from the operetta.

-Toulouse-Lautrec sketched and studied the actress producing six lithographs inspired by Lender appearance in Chilpéric and two paintings.
+Toulouse-Lautrec sketched and studied the actress producing six lithographs inspired by Lender’s appearance in Chilpéric and two paintings.
 However, his admiration was not reciprocated; she is said to have remarked.

 “What a horrible man!